-- → Each exam requires a SEPARATE request form. - → Exams will not be scheduled without a specific date and time listed. - → Do not send this request form to the instructor.
+- \rightarrow Exams will not be scheduled without a specific date and time listed. - → Do not send this request form to the instructor.
 Please submit this request, preferably two weeks before the exam, to Renato Ramento by email at rramento@chabotcollege.edu.

 Student Information

 Name (Last, First):

 W Number # (Chabot College Student ID number):

-Today's Date:
+Today's Date://

 Instructor Information

 Instructor's name: Telephone #:

 Exam Information

-Course name / #: Exam Date :
+Course name / #: Exam Date : II

 Length of class:

-Requested start-time for exam with accommodations (Note: If requested time is different than
+Requested start-time for exam with acc commodations (Note: If requested time is different than

-in-class time, allow an extra week for a ipproval) :
+in-class time, allow an extra week for a pproval) :

 Accommodations Requested

+Accommodations Requested

-Enlarged Exam □ Remote Scribe Additional Time \square
+Enlarged Exam \Box Remote Scribe \Box Additional Time \Box

-Other \square : Assistive Technology \square :
+Other □: Assistive Technology [□:

 DSPS Counselor's full name:

 Student's signature:

-If you are an instructor and have received this form directly from a student, and the exam requires remote proctoring or a remote scribe, please contact Renato Ramento at the Accessibility Center for Education (ACE) at rramento@chabotcollege.edu.
+If you are an instructor and have received this form directly from a student, and the exam requires remote proctoring or a remote scribe, please contact Renato Ramento at the Accessibility Center for Education (ACE) at tramento@chabotcollege.edu.